ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 ## Scenario of this tutorial

 We will analyse a trajectory of metallic molybdenum.
-This trajectory is blatantly not equilibrated, as the thermostat used here was set to introduce a temperature ramp.
+This trajectory is very clearly not equilibrated, as the thermostat used here was set to introduce a temperature ramp.

 # Files